 Commercial usage cancellation within two weeks of service start date will incur 50% of all applicable service costs

 Commercial usage cancellation at or after start of service will incur all applicable service costs

 Non-Commercial usage cancellation will incur all service fees for service(s) already completed at or before time of cancellation

 Service Excellence and Interdisciplinary Experiential Learning

 As a University of Maine facility, The IMRC Center is a place of interdisciplinary, experiential learning first and foremost.
-We ask all users to understand that equipment and technology may falter or be busy from time to time and that students or staff may make mistakes during their experiential learning process.
-In accessing IMRC services, all users acknowledge that all efforts are made to set and meet clear expectations of service excellence in accordance with the Operational Guidelines & Essential Functions of the Center, under the guidance of UMaine Research, and in alignment with the Vision & Values of the University.
+We ask all users to understand that equipment and technology may falter or be busy from time to time and that students or staff may make mistakes during their learning process.
+In accessing IMRC services, all users acknowledge that all best efforts are made to set and meet clear expectations of service excellence in accordance with the Operational Guidelines & Essential Functions of the Center, under the guidance of UMaine Research, and in alignment with the Vision & Values of the University.